Augusto Boal

 Augusto Boal (/pt-BR/; 16 March 1931 – 2 May 2009) was a Brazilian theatre practitioner, drama theorist, and political activist.
-He was the founder of Theatre of the Oppressed, a theatrical form originally used in radical left popular education movements.
+He was the founder of Theatre of the Oppressed and Forum theatre, a theatrical form originally used in popular education movements.
 Boal served one term as a Vereador (the Brazilian equivalent of a city councillor) in Rio de Janeiro from 1993 to 1997, where he developed legislative theatre.

 Biography

 Early life

 Augusto Boal studied at Columbia University in New York with the critic John Gassner.
 Gassner introduced Boal to the techniques of both Bertolt Brecht and Konstantin Stanislavski, and encouraged Boal to form links with theatre groups like the Black Experimental Theatre.
 In 1955 Boal staged productions of two of his own plays, The Horse and the Saint and The House Across the Street.
 In 1956, shortly after graduating, Boal was asked to work with the Arena Theatre in São Paulo, southeast Brazil.
 Boal was in charge of directing plays along with other dramaturgs such as José Renato, who was also the founder of the Arena Theatre.
 It was here that he began to experiment with new forms of theatre never before seen in Brazil, such as Stanislavski's 'system' for actors, with which he became familiar during his time at Columbia and when involved with the Actors Studio in New York.
 Boal adapted these methods to social conditions in Brazil, taking a leftist approach on issues concerning nationalism, which were very much in vogue at that time period since the country had just undergone a long period of military dictatorship.